 How to install & configure Apache on a Windows serverThis article is part one of our three part series "How to install pre-requisites needed for running a self-hosted edition of MIDAS from a Windows server".

-It applies to self-hosted installations on Windows-based servers only.
+It applies to self-hosted installations of a MIDAS room booking and resource scheduling system on Windows-based servers only.

 This article outlines how to install Apache on Windows.
 Other other web servers (such as IIS) are also available for Windows.

 Please note that this article is provided "as is" and is correct at time of writing.
 For further assistance installing/configuring Apache, please refer to the vendor's own documentation/support.

 - Step 1 - Download Apache for Windows